 Michael Chesshire is a specialist biogas engineer of 44 years standing.
 His company, Lutra Ltd, provides design services for plug-flowdigesters, and, in partnership with the University of Southampton, is currently carrying out research into the bio-methanation of hydrogenand carbon dioxide.

-Louise is the Network Manager for CCnet, she is a BSc graduate in Environmental Science, AXELOS PRINCE2® certified in Project Management and has a Level 3 Award in Leadership and Management (ILM).
+Louise is the Network Manager, she is a BSc graduate in Environmental Science, AXELOS PRINCE2® certified in Project Management and has a Level 3 Award in Leadership and Management (ILM).
 Louise has over 9 years’ experience of event management.

 Professor Sonia Heaven is based at The Faculty of Engineering and the Environment, University of Southampton, she is also the director of EBnet also a BBSRC Phase II NIBB.
 Sonia will oversee of research and developments that aim to improve the biomethanisation process and integration of biogas into scalable gas fermentation processes.

 Klaas J. Hellingwerf